philmikejones/philmikejones.github.io/tutorials/2014-11-24-automate-hyperlinks-libreoffice-calc.md

-title: Automate Hyperlinks in LibreOffice Calc
+# Automate Hyperlinks in LibreOffice Calc

 date: 2014-11-24

-categories:
-  - Code

 I'm in the middle of obtaining articles I've identified as part of literature review search.
 I have a large LibreOffice Calc table with bibliographic details of all the articles I've considered (plus a marker for whether I have excluded the article manually or not).

 Having to copy and paste article titles or DOIs into Google is a bit of a chore, if I'm honest, as there are nearly 100 of them, so to automate the Google search somewhat I carried out the following steps: